 With a sheet of stickers in hand, Sydney coated her brother with them one-by-one as he sat in his high chair.
 She then gleefully took pieces of his wispy hair and twirled them into place using tiny clips.
 With her extra stickers, she added colorful decorations to the high chair tray – and then all over herself – before proudly showing mom her creation.

 “We still have that picture of the kids all stickered up, and it just makes me smile,” Warner says (the kids were 14 and 11 when this post was first published).
 “They were expressing themselves, so I didn’t mind.”

 But other times when the messes weren’t quite as … carefree.

-“We call it ‘the day Sydney tarred and feathered her brother,'” recalls Warner, a Royal Oak mother and a clinical psychologist at Beaumont Hospital.
+“We call it ‘the day Sydney tarred and feathered her brother,'” recalls Warner, who’s also a clinical psychologist at Beaumont Hospital.
 “She put baby lotion all over him and then dumped baby powder on him.
 She did it very fast and they were both laughing, but I had to have a chat.
 That wasn’t a good mess.”

 Messy Lesson No. 1: Fine motor skills

 Dumping out all of the Apples to Apples game cards and even mushing peas all over your face – that takes coordination.
 Really.

 “For babies and toddlers, they’re learning how to do all this cool stuff with their bodies,” notes Warner, who’s also director of both the Ted Lindsay Foundation HOPE Center, where she oversees early childhood intensive behavioral intervention, and Beaumont’s Center for Human Development in Berkley.